 Sometimes, we can also predict compounds based on the integral ratio.

 Let’s have an example.
 Again we have two samples each contain a butane isomer.
 These isomers can be detected by NMR spectroscopy.

 Butane can exist as two isomers such as n-butane and iso-butane.
 Now if you predict NMR spectra for the first structure, it has two types of protons indicated by a and b.
-Here all methyl protons are equivalent and all methylene protons are equivalent.
+Here you can find totally six methyl protons indicated by letter 'a' which are both chemically and magentically equivalent.
+Similalry four methylene protons indictaed by letter 'b' are again equivalent.
 Hence it gives 2 NMR signals.